 Most audio systems have more than one HDMI input which is ideal for having more than one playback device.
 For example, HDMI1 and HDMI 2 can be used to connect a streaming media player and 4k Blu-ray player.
 If you have more devices than the provided HDMI inputs consider getting an HDMI splitter to get all your devices connected to the sound device.

-HDMI-Arc is the port you’ll want to use to have your TV re-route sound through the sound system.
+HDMI-Arc (or preferably eARC) is the port you’ll want to use to have your TV re-route sound through the sound system.
 This ensures the TV audio (from cable, satellite, or over-the-air signal) plays through the sound system and not the TV.
 We should mention that because Apple TV 4k uses a high bandwidth form of Dolby Atmos it will not work using ARC connections.
 So, use a normal HDMI port to connect Apple TV 4k separately.

 It should be noted there are some Dolby Atmos sound systems that don’t support HDR (Dolby Vision / HDR10 / HDR10+).